Binswood, 229 Remuera Road, Remuera (Remuera’s Century-Old Homes Project)

 H.M.
 Smeeton

 Born in Warwick, England in around 1862, Herbert Mayne (H. M.) Smeeton (c.1862-1927) (Figure 6) moved to New Zealand with his brother, H. W. Smeeton, and settled in Auckland by the late 1880s.[35]
 In 1891, Smeeton purchased a grocery business on Ponsonby Road, naming it the ‘Household Supply’ store and, by the end of the following year, had relocated to Karangahape Road.[36]
-With his business flourishing, Smeeton acquired and remodelled a large premises on Queen Street known as ‘The Old Mill’ in 1894, with the purpose of expanding the business and the produce and provisions it offered.[37]
-With new premises completed in 1912 (present-day 75 Queen Street) (Figure 7), ‘H. M. Smeeton Limited’ became regarded as one of the finest departmental stores in New Zealand.[38]
+With his business flourishing, Smeeton acquired and remodelled a large premises on Queen Street known as Firth’s Mill or ‘The Old Mill’ in 1894, to expand the business and the produce and provisions it offered.[37]
+Alterations began in 1910 and included the mill tower being dismantled and the bricks reused with new premises completed in 1912 (present-day 75 Queen Street) (Figure 7).
+‘H. M. Smeeton Limited’ became regarded as one of the finest departmental stores in New Zealand.[38]
 The name of the company was later changed to ‘Smeetons Limited’, with Smeeton retaining a controlling interest until 1917 when, on medical advice, he entered into semi-retirement.[39]
+It is possible that millstones in the ground at Binswood are those from Firths Mill.

 In addition to his commercial endeavours, Smeeton was a well-known figure in the municipal life of Auckland for several years; was active in philanthropic work; and had a prominent association with the Baptist Church.[40]